rednote-hilab/dots.vlm1/assets/blog.md

 <img src="/assets/cases/1040025031km3cg062003b8stno.png" width="300"/>

-**Prompt**: the area of the blue triangle is 12 and the area of the gray triangle is 9. what is the area of the orange rectangle?
+**Prompt**: the area of the blue triangle is 12 which is a right triangle and the area of the gray triangle is 9 which is a right triangle. what is the area of the orange rectangle?

 **Response**: `<think>`…`</think>`
 The blue triangle has a base of 3 and an area of 12.
 The area of a triangle is given by \frac{1}{2} \times \text{base} \times \text{height}.
 Solving for the height: